sempwn/sempwn.github.io/_posts/2017-04-06-conv_net_intro.md

 > Keras is a high-level neural networks API, written in Python and capable of running on top of either [TensorFlow](https://www.tensorflow.org) or [Theano](http://deeplearning.net/software/theano/).
 It was developed with a focus on enabling fast experimentation.
 > Being able to go from idea to result with the least possible delay is key to doing good research.

-We can rapdily develop a convolutional neural network in order to experiment with our image classification task.
+We can rapidly develop a convolutional neural network in order to experiment with our image classification task.
 The first step will be to pre-process the data into a form that can be fed into a keras model

 ```python